-Building on last week’s discussion on The Gottman Relationship Blog of maintaining a 5:1 ratio of positivity to negativity (referenced by CNN in this article on Sunday), we will spend this week exploring shared meaning in the workplace.
+Building on the last post on The Gottman Relationship Blog of maintaining a 5:1 ratio of positivity to negativity, we will spend this week exploring shared meaning in the workplace.
 We will provide tools to find shared meaning in your relationships with your coworkers, giving you the opportunity for greater reflection on a subject that is often ignored.

 Emotional connection requires finding common ground with other people, discovering shared values, and realizing that you derive meaning from the same types of activities.
 Additionally, it’s about honoring one another’s dreams and visions.
 We believe these things are as true in coworker relationships as they are in our marriages, our friendships, and our bonds with our kids and relatives.

 In his book “Principle-Centered Leadership,” author Stephen R. Covey expresses how important it is for people to believe that their jobs are worthwhile.
 “People are not just resources or assets, not just economic, social, and psychological beings,” Covey writes.
 “They are also spiritual beings; they want meaning, a sense of doing something that matters.
 People do not want to work for a cause with little meaning, even though it tapes their mental capacities to their fullest.
 There must be pressures that lift them, ennoble them, and bring them to their highest selves.”

 What happens when coworkers discover that they derive a shared sense of meaning from their jobs?
 They connect emotionally, which leads to stronger and more productive professional relationships.
 They’re more willing and able to work through conflicts that arise, solve problems together, and get things done.